SHYCaT-cs71/shycat/sprint1.md

 * Christina Molodowitch
 * Tyler Malka

-We used pre-generated code from https://daisyui.com/components/navbar/ for the navbar component in our landing page, so we primarily spent the time in adding unit tests.
+We used sample code from [DaisyUI Navbar](https://daisyui.com/components/navbar/) for the navbar component in our landing page, so we primarily spent the time in adding unit tests.

 #### Screenshots
 * [Adding the navbar component](images/screenshots/Sprint_2024-11-17/Screenshot%202024-11-10%20114113%20adding%20navbar.png)